 Create High-Performing Pins for Your Blog

 Visually appealing pins drive more Pinterest traffic to your blog.
-The platform’s unique visual search functionality means your pins need to stand out while also meeting specific requirements to perform well.
+The platform’s unique visual search engine functionality means your Pinterest pins need to stand out while also meeting specific Pinterest size and content requirements to perform well.

 Use vertical images with a 2:3 ratio